Oklahoma Sooners football: Texas

-The Red River Showdown or the OU–Texas Game is the annual matchup in Dallas during the State Fair of Texas between Oklahoma and the Texas Longhorns.
-Since 1929, the game has been played annually at the Cotton Bowl, halfway between Norman and Austin.
-For the majority of the 20th century the game was a non-conference match-up.
-Texas competed in the Southwest Conference.
-In 1996, the two programs became part of the Big XII Conference South division.
-That year Oklahoma won the first overtime game of the series, after a tie the previous year.
-The stadium is split along the 50-yard line with Oklahoma fans occupying the south half of the field.
-Texas leads the series 63–50–5 through the end of the 2022 season.
+The Red River Rivalry game is played annually in Dallas during the State Fair of Texas between Oklahoma and the Texas Longhorns.
+Since 1929, the game has been played at the Cotton Bowl, located approximately halfway between Norman and Austin.
+Seating for the game is split along the stadium's 50-yard line, with Oklahoma fans occupying the south half of the field and Texas fans occupying the north.
+For the majority of the 20th century, the game was a non-conference matchup, pitting Oklahoma of the Big Eight Conference against Texas of the Southwest Conference.
+In 1996, the two programs became part of the Big 12 Conference's South division.
+That year, Oklahoma won the first overtime game of the series after a tie the previous year.
+In 2024, both teams moved to the Southeastern Conference, where the rivalry has continued.
+Overall, Texas leads the series 64–51–5 through the end of the 2024 regular season.